Financially reviewed by Patrick Flood, CFA.

 Now let’s look at the opposite scenario.
 Suppose that same investor who saved $1 million based on a 5% SWR estimate enters retirement with a CPI of 3% and a Shiller CAPE of 25, a moderate inflation regime with high valuations.
 Bengen’s tables tell us the SWR is 4.5% for that scenario, meaning the investor may want to delay their retirement until they can save that additional $111,111 or try to cut spending in the early years of their retirement so that they can hopefully live off $45,000/year instead of the estimated $50,000, all while hoping that inflation and valuations both decrease.

 So while it may indeed be a useful exercise when entering retirement, Bengen’s tables probably don’t help us all that much in trying to calculate how much to save decades ahead of time.
 This circles us back to our shot-in-the-dark estimate of a safe withdrawal rate.
-In my opinion, all roads point to 3.5% for FIRE.
+In my opinion, all roads point to 3.5% for FIRE, and that’s only if you’re overweighting small cap value stocks.
+If you’re using market cap weights or a target date fund, this becomes 3%.

 The famous 4% rule refers to the maximum safe withdrawal rate observed by financial advisor and retirement researcher William Bengen for a 30-year retirement with a U.S. portfolio of 50% large cap stocks and 50% intermediate treasury bonds.